Tell us whether you accept cookies

 Automation is any type of machine or device used to perform a process without, or with reduced, intervention from a person.

-Robotics is a type of automation which involves the use of a machine, usually, a mechanical arm, which can move in three or more directions, that can be used to complete material handling and pick-and-place tasks faster and more efficiently than manpower alone.
+or more directions, that can be used to complete material handling and pick-and-place tasks faster and more efficiently than manpower alone.

 The introduction of automation often improves productivity by allowing staff to focus on more complex, higher value-add, or more intricate and interesting tasks.
 Other benefits of automation include improved health and safety, increased material utilisation, higher quality products, reduced cycle times and reduced lead times.

-The difference between automation and robotics
+What is the difference between automation and robotics?

 Although the terms "automation" and "robotics" are sometimes used interchangeably in manufacturing, there are some important differences between them.

 Automation is the process of using technology to complete repetitive tasks with little variation in a process, while Robotics is the use of specifically designing robots to perform specific tasks.
+Automation is usually purpose-built self-operating machines that perform a repetitive task usually done by a person.
+Automation follows a pre-determined sequence.

 Robotics is applied when a more flexible approach is needed, such as coping with several different product types, or when a purpose-built machine isn’t available.
 A robot replaces the need for human action.